Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Downsides: Limited selection.

-Overall: Craftsman has been slow to expand their V20/20V Max cordless power tool lineup, but there are some interesting entries, such as a cordless air compressor.
+What I Said in 2021: Craftsman has been slow to expand their V20/20V Max cordless power tool lineup, but there are some interesting entries, such as a cordless air compressor.

 Benefits: Excellent tools, expansive selection, comfortable ergonomics, great reliability.
-Dewalt has been continually expanding their 20V Max cordless power tool lineup, as well as their FlexVolt lineup, and they have also been actively developing their 12V Max Xtreme Subcompact line.
+Dewalt has been continually expanding their 20V Max cordless power tool lineup, as well as their FlexVolt lineup, and they have also been actively expanding their 12V Max Xtreme Subcompact line.

-Sorting through some of their core options can be a little confusing.
+Downsides: Sorting through some of their core options can be a little confusing.
 For instance, you can now choose between 20V Max brushless, 20V Max Power Detect, FlexVolt 60V Max, and 20V Max FlexVolt advantage saws.

-Overall: Dewalt continues to have a lot of “firsts.”
+What I Said in 2021: Dewalt continues to have a lot of “firsts.”
 They’re no longer playing catch-up and are once again pushing boundaries.

 Quite simply put, you cannot go wrong with Dewalt cordless power tools.
 Dewalt’s cordless platforms continue to have a lot of strengths, and few weaknesses.